 Different types of review and reviewers

-Finding good peer reviewers is critical to getting a manuscript published.
-Importantly, you should make sure that you are making every effort to accommodate the reviewers.
-Listen to any feedback that you can get on how your reviewers feel about the different peer review systems.
 In particular, open peer review might not be a system that all reviewers will agree to use—as with all things, this is generally on a case-by-case basis.
 One way that you can make life easier for a reviewer, is to provide them with a peer review report template.
 This can help them to write their peer review reports.

 Be careful in selecting the type of peer review you’re going to implement for your journal.
+Make an informed decision when it comes to establishing a reliable peer-review process for your company.

 How do you choose?

-Importantly, what you choose depends on the amount of transparency that you think is important.
+This doesn’t mean that you shouldn’t, only that you need to be careful in your research and considerations.
+If you need help to create a more efficient pipeline for your review processes, you should carefully consider all the options and tools at your disposal.
+What you choose will be related to the amount of transparency that you think is important.
 Keep in mind that each of these different systems have different degrees of clarity.
 They all also have different degrees of difficulties to implement.
-Some issues might be about costs and some might be about time.